 A physiotherapist assistant will always work under the supervision of a certified physiotherapist to aid them in their duties.
-To become a physiotherapist assistant, first you will need certification from a physiotherapist assistant program where you will learn about anatomy and physiology, healthcare delivery, rehabilitation strategies and much more.
-In this field, it is crucial that you have a passion for exercise and activity, as well as an overall positive attitude.
+To become a physiotherapist assistant, first, you will need certification from a physiotherapist assistant program where you will learn about anatomy and physiology, healthcare delivery, rehabilitation strategies and much more.
+In this field, you must have a passion for exercise and activity, as well as an overall positive attitude.
 Physiotherapy is a gradual process and patients may often get frustrated when they cannot complete an exercise.
 Because of the rehabilitation nature of the job, patience is a crucial attribute to those who choose this profession.

 Types of Patients

 As a physiotherapist, there are a variety of possible locations for your employment.
 Your job may have you performing house calls, or you may work in a physiotherapy clinic or hospital.

 The people you work with vary as well.
 Many patients are elderly and need help regaining their strength and mobility, in which case you may work alongside someone who has graduated from a personal support worker course.
 Those who have suffered a stroke benefit tremendously from physiotherapy, as it helps regain control over muscles that have been paralyzed or disabled.

 The great thing about being a physiotherapist assistant is that you find yourself working with people from all walks of life.
 Children may also need physiotherapy, due to developmental delays or sports injuries.
 In the case of a younger patient, you may find yourself working hand in hand with an early childhood assistant to aid in the child’s recovery.

 Typical Daily Duties